TheOdinProject/curriculum/nodeJS/express/controllers.md

 Application-level middleware are bound to an *instance of Express* using the app.use or using app.METHOD (e.g. app.get, app.post) functions.
 These are middlewares that are executed in **every incoming requests** to the application with the specified path `/` being the default mount path (mount path can be changed by adding it as the first argument), but if the request-response cycle ends before even getting to the specific middleware then it will of course not run, but typically these middlewares are placed on top of your application code to ensure they always run first.
 Very common built-in middlewares that you will likely use are:

-- Body parsers (e.g. express.json, express.urlencoded) - These allows to correctly parse the incoming request's body, so that you can use it through `req.body`
+- Body parsers (e.g. `express.json`, `express.urlencoded`) - These allows to correctly parse the incoming request's body, so that you can use it through `req.body`
 - Serving static files (e.g. `app.use(express.static('public'))`) -  It is a middleware for serving static files, such as HTML, CSS, JavaScript, and images.
 You can pass an argument to specify which directory to serve the static files.
 - Setting up views (you will learn how in the Views lesson)